 To make all this real let’s take the case of a recently diagnosed diabetic on standard diabetic medication, and a long-term diabetic, injecting insulin.
 Kyra, aged 37, was diagnosed with diabetes in January 2007.
 Kyra’s fasting glucose level was 11 (should be below 6), and a glycosylated haemoglobin level of 7.8 (should be below 6.3).
 She was overweight, weighing in at 18 stone (252 pounds).
 She was prescribed the drug Metformin 500mg, twice a day, by her GP who told her she would remain on the drug for the rest of her life.

 A nurse in Norway is a case in point.
 She started gaining weight in her 30s.
 She followed official nutritional recommendations and did not overeat but, year on year, continued to gain weight.
-In 1992, at the age of 61, she was diagnosed with type-2 diabetes, hypertension and low thyroid, and weighed 120 kg, close to 19 stone.
+In 1992, at the age of 61, she was diagnosed with type-2 diabetes, Hypertension is more commonly known as high blood pressure…. and low thyroid, and weighed 120 kg, close to 19 stone.
 Her blood sugar was out of control and her glycosylated haemoglobin was 8.9%.
 She was treated with a cocktail of drugs and ended up injecting 150 units of insulin a day.
 But, despite all this, her weight continued to increase so she decided she had to do something different.
 She sought the advice of diabetes expert Dr Fedon Lindberg in Norway, who put her on a strict low GL diet and exercise regime.
 To cut a long story short today, she needs no insulin, takes no medication, has a normal blood sugar and glycosylated haemoglobin and her weight has stabilized below 80 kgs (12 and a half stone).
 Her story was recently published in the Norwegian Journal of Medicine.(3)

 The Dangers of Insulin